What's New - LoadRunner Cloud 2023.03

 |Granularity configuration for results||

 You can now configure the time interval at which results data is aggregated during a test run.
 You can set 30 or 60 second intervals for tests with a long duration, or a 1 second interval for smaller scaled tests.
-To enable this option, open a support ticket.
+To enable this option, submit a service request.

 For details, see Run configurations settings